Click here for the IMPACTS-MS brochure.

 The IMPACTS program is made possible by the generosity of the Thomas R. Brown Family Foundation.
 The Thomas R. Brown Foundations are a legacy of Thomas R. Brown, and the company he built in Tucson, Arizona, Burr-Brown Corporation.

-CRR and the many teachers served by The IMPACTS-MS Program are very grateful for the investment made by the Thomas R. Brown Family Foundation.
+CRR and the many teachers served by The IMPACTS Program are very grateful for the investment made by the Thomas R. Brown Family Foundation.

-Please Note: Teachers from non-partner schools may attend workshops, but they wil incur a fee related to the number of hours for the workshop.
+Please Note: Teachers from non-partner schools may attend workshops, but they will incur a fee related to the number of hours for the workshop.